severalnines/ccx-docs/docs/admin/Installation/Index.md

   helm repo update
   helm install ccxdeps s9s/ccxdeps --wait --debug
   ```
 > **Note**
+> When using NFS as volume provisioner, NFS servers map requests from unprivileged users to the 'nobody' user on the server, which may result in specific directories being owned by 'nobody'.
+So Container cannot modify these permissions, therefore it's necessary to enable root_squash on the NFS server to allow proper access.

+> **Note**
 > Make sure to install the prerequisites in `Prerequisite tool sets for CCX Installation` for ccxdeps.